 - Date: if you don’t choose a date, the Toolbox will show the data for the current week.
 Thanks to this option you’ll be able to go back in time and find out how the keywords and the rankings of the website developed over the years.

-- Options: tailor the table according to your personal needs and requirements.
-Thanks to the function “Select column” you’ll be able to add more interesting columns to the table.
-The “Expert filter” allows you to create complex filter combinations, which you can also save and load.
+- Filter: The “Expert filter” allows you to create complex filter combinations, which you can also save and load.

 - Export: export the table as a CSV file.
 To do this you’ll need to use some credits.